cmaroblesg/Big_Data/M1_Introduction_to_Big_Data/Week2/README.md

 * [Characteristics of Big Data - Veracity](./files/Characteristics_of_Big_Data-Veracity.pdf)
 * [Characteristics of Big Data - Value](./files/Characteristics_of_Big_Data-Value.pdf)
 * [Characteristics of Big Data - Valence](./files/Characteristics_of_Big_Data-Valence.pdf)

+# Data Science: Getting Value out of Big Data
+## Introduction
+We love science and we love computing, don't get us wrong.
+But the reality is we care about Big Data because it can bring value to our companies, our lives, and the world.
+In this module we'll introduce a 5 step process for approaching data science problems.

+## Readings
 * [Getting Value Out of Big Data](./files/Getting_Value_Out_of_Big_Data.pdf)
 * [Building a Big Data Strategy](./files/Building_a_Big_Data_Strategy.pdf)
 * [The Five P's of Data Science](./files/The_Five_Ps_of_Data_Science.pdf)